Operation Corridor 92: Timeline

 On 24 June, the 1st Krajina Corps of the VRS began the offensive codenamed Operation Corridor 92.
 Its first objective was to break through the HVO and HV-held positions between Modriča and Gradačac, and link up with the East Bosnian Corps.
 The secondary effort consisted of attacks towards Derventa and Bosanski Brod.
+The Air Force of Republika Srpska provided air support to VRS units fighting against HVO and HV forces during the operation.
 The first objective was achieved after two days of heavy combat on 26 June.
 Afterwards, the VRS advanced towards Modriča and captured the town on 28 June.
 The secondary advances, facing considerably stiffer resistance by the HVO and the HV, gained little ground.

 The second phase of the offensive was launched on 4 July.
 It comprised VRS advances towards Derventa, Bosanski Brod and Odžak, aiming to reach the Sava and thereby the border with Croatia, north of the three towns.
 Derventa was quickly captured on 4–5 July and the VRS continued to roll back the HVO and the HV troops.
 On 12 July, the VRS captured Odžak and arrived at the riverside near the town two days later.
 By that time, VRS troops had advanced 10 to 15 km, and reached a position within 10 km of Bosanski Brod.
 The HVO and the HV were reduced to a bridgehead around the town.

 In August and September, the VRS launched several attacks against the Bosanski Brod bridgehead for little gain.
 In mid-September, the HVO and the ARBiH deployed near Brčko, further to the east, attacked the same east–west road the VRS aimed to secure through Operation Corridor 92.
 The counterattack managed to capture a section of the road south of Orašje, at the eastern end of the Brčko corridor.
 However, the VRS restored its control of the road quickly thereafter.

 Another push against Bosanski Brod was launched on 27 September.
 The advance initially had moderate success, until 4 October when the VRS rebalanced its forces, changing the sector of the bridgehead against which the 1st Krajina Corps was concentrated.
 The move managed to disrupt the HVO and HV defences and the VRS achieved a breakthrough, capturing Bosanski Brod on 6 October.
 In response, the HV and the HVO withdrew their troops and equipment in an orderly fashion, and the bridge spanning the Sava between the town and Slavonski Brod was demolished on 7 October.